-Capital expenditures for real estate, oil and gas operations, hotel and casino and hotel and resort operations were approximately \$63.8 million and \$34.0 million during the year ended December 31, 2004 and 2003, respectively.
+Capital expenditures for real estate, oil and gas operations, hotel and casino and hotel and resort operations were approximately \$4.8 million and \$1.7 million during the three months ended March 31, 2005 and 2004, respectively, and \$63.8 million and \$34.0 million during the years ended December 31, 2004 and 2003, respectively.
 In the year ended December 31, 2004, we acquired a property for approximately \$14.6 million, a hotel and resort property for approximately \$16.5 million and development property for approximately \$62.2 million, the latter two acquired in the Grand Harbor acquisition.
-We anticipate that, for 2005, capital expenditures for our current real estate and hotel and casino and hotel and resort operations will be approximately \$28.1 million.